Management (TUM) - joint international programme

 For DTU students a standard period of two consecutive semesters is taken at the host institution.
 This must be in the 2nd year of the MSc.
 The master's thesis is conducted at the host institution.

-The standard period of study is four semesters which corresponds to 120 ECTS credits, consisting of three semesters of course work and a master’s thesis.
+The standard study period is four semesters, corresponding to 120 ECTS credits, consisting of three semesters of course work and a master’s thesis.

-Students starting at DTU must pass a number of general competence courses adding up to 30 ECTS credits and a number of technology specialization courses adding up to 30 ECTS credits.
+Students starting at DTU must pass the polytechnical foundation courses, adding up to 10 ECTS credits, and a number of programme specific courses, adding up to 50 ECTS credits.
 All courses are conducted at DTU.

 Study plan

-As part of their application for the 1:1 MSc programme, students are asked to prepare a study plan.
-The study plan must be approved by both programme coordinators.
+Students are asked to prepare a study plan as part of their application for the 1:1 MSc programme.
+Both programme coordinators must approve the study plan.
 The programme coordinators from each institution must approve the study plan of each student involved in the programme.
-The study plan will comprise 120 ECTS with 60 ECTS from DTU and 60 ECTS from TUM and follow the guidelines described in this section.
+The study plan will comprise 120 ECTS with 60 ECTS from DTU and 60 ECTS from TUM, and follow the guidelines described in this section.

-In the third semester at TUM, the students have the opportunity to attend lectures and at the same time to establish the research project, they will pursue for their Master's thesis.
-If students attend courses at TUM from the Operations & Supply Chain Management or Innovation & Entrepreneurship lists during the second year, they will be able to gain ECTS points counting towards DTU’s Technology Specialization during that period, before concentrating on their Master’s thesis research during the fourth semester (second half of the second year).
+In the third semester at TUM, the students have the opportunity to attend lectures and, at the same time, to establish the research project they will pursue for their Master's thesis.
+If students attend courses at TUM from the Operations & Supply Chain Management or Innovation & Entrepreneurship lists during the second year, they will be able to gain ECTS points counting towards DTU’s programme specific courses during that period before concentrating on their Master’s thesis research during the fourth semester (second half of the second year).
 The student may enroll in the “Project Studium” at TUM.
 This will count as an elective course.

 Master's thesis

-The master thesis is usually conducted during the fourth semester of the programme.
-The thesis will be conducted with co-supervision from both institutions.
-The Master’s thesis is worth 30 ECTS.
-The students have a main supervisor at DTU and an external supervisor at TUM.
+The master's thesis is usually conducted during the fourth semester of the programme.
+The Master’s thesis is worth 30 ECTS, and the students have a main supervisor at TUM.

-For DTU students, the master thesis is graded using the 7-point grading scale, with the grade appearing on the Master degree diploma.
-The grade will be determined by the DTU thesis supervisor, the co-supervisor and an external examiner according to the Danish rules and regulations on examination.
+For DTU students, the master thesis is graded using the 7-point grading scale, with the grade appearing on the Master's degree diploma.
+The grade will be determined by the TUM assessment process and translated to the Danish 7-point scale.
+The grading will be in accordance with the Danish rules and regulations on examination.

 Technical University of Munich (TUM) is one of Europe’s top universities.